walterrowe/magick-frames/README.md

 By default the `frame_it` shell script preserves your source images and creates new files for the decorated versions.
 The new files will have `-frame` inserted into their name before the file extension.
 For example, a source image named `my-image.jpg` will result in an output file named `my-image-frame.jpg`.
 Use command line option `-o` or `--overwrite` to tell the script to write the output back to the source image file.

-The AppleScript app can be used as a stand alone macOS Finder droplet where you drag-n-drop files selected in Finder onto the droplet and it decorates them, or as an "Open With" app in export settings of your favorite image editing tool such as Capture One Pro.
+The AppleScript app can be used as a stand alone macOS Droplet where you drag-n-drop files selected in Finder onto the Droplet and it decorates them, or as an "Open With" app in export settings of your favorite image editing tool such as Capture One Pro.

 With Capture One Pro it works like this.

-1. Add the Finder droplet to the Open With field of an Export Recipe
+1. Add the Finder Droplet to the Open With field of an Export Recipe
 1. Export your selected files with your configured Export Recipe

 What really happens is this:

 1. The Export Recipe writes your desired output files
-1. The Export Recipe passes each output filename to the droplet
+1. The Export Recipe passes each output filename to the Droplet
-1. The droplet passes your options and output filename to the frame_it shell script
+1. The Droplet passes your options and output filename to the frame_it shell script
 1. The frame_it shell script decorates your output file using your chosen frame_it options

 While this may look complicated it works quickly and invisibly.
 If you have your output folder open in Finder in Icon view as your images are exported, you can watch the undecorated files appear in the folder, and then see their icons change as they become decorated.

-The AppleScript droplet only works on macOS.
+The AppleScript Droplet only works on macOS.
 The frame_it shell script should work on macOS and Linux.

 The frame_it shell script offers numerous options to tailor the style of the decoration.
 See the command line options section near the bottom for a detailed descriptione of these options.

 # Installation

-Installation and use of this package requires saving AppleScript scripts as macOS droplet apps, installing the open source ImageMagick software using a tool such as [Home Brew](https://brew.sh/), and using a macOS Terminal or Linux shell window to copy a script to your system's /usr/local/bin directory.
+Installation and use of this package requires saving AppleScript scripts as macOS Droplets, installing the open source ImageMagick software using a tool such as [Home Brew](https://brew.sh/), and using a macOS Terminal or Linux shell window to copy a script to your system's /usr/local/bin directory.

 - Install the [ImageMagick](https://imagemagick.org/) software package on your system (e.g. `brew install imagemagick`)
 - Edit [frame_it](frame_it) shell script to set default label text (`label1`, `label2`) and logo file (`watermark`)
 - Copy the edited [frame_it](frame_it) shell script into your system's /usr/local/bin folder
-- (macOS) Open [frame_it.applescript](frame_it.applescript), set `frame_it_options`, and save as a droplet app.
+- (macOS) Open [frame_it.applescript](frame_it.applescript), set `frame_it_options`, and save as a Droplet.

-# Creating The AppleScript App
+# Creating The AppleScript Droplet

 1. Open frame_it.applescript script in macOS AppleScript Editor
 1. Look for `frame_it_options` and set your desired options
-1. Go to File > Export, choose type Application, and save a droplet where you can run it
+1. Go to File > Export, choose type Application, and save a Droplet where you can run it

-You can choose different `frame_it_options` and save the AppleScript as different names to make different styles available via macOS Finder droplet or for use in image editing software export configurations.
+You can choose different `frame_it_options` and save the AppleScript as different names to make different styles available via macOS Droplet or for use in image editing software export configurations.

 NOTE: These are the default `frame_it_options` distributed with the package.